-Predictive microbiological models are tools that can be used to assess product shelf-life and safety.
+Predictive microbiological models are tools that can be used to assess product shelf-life and safety [59-80].
 Models can also be used:

-•in product development
+•in product development,

-•To identify areas where challenge testing should be undertaken
+•to identify areas where challenge testing should be undertaken,

-•As a tool with HACCP and risk assessment plan development
+•as a tool with HACCP and risk assessment plan development.

 An area of food microbiology has come to be known as “predictive microbiology” in the last few decades.
-In the first book on the subject, published by McMeekin et al. (1993) defined it as a quantitative science that enables users to evaluate objectively the effect of processing, distribution and storage operations on the microbiological safety and quality of foods.
+In the first book on the subject, published by McMeekin et al. defined it as a quantitative science that enables users to evaluate objectively the effect of processing, distribution and storage operations on the microbiological safety and quality of foods [63].
 The goal of predictive microbiology is to develop mathematical equations that describe the behavior of microorganisms under different environmental factors (physical, chemical, competitive).
-Predictive modelling of bacterial growth and inactivation is an important research topic among food microbiologists (Buchanan, 1993, Skinner and Larkin, 1994, McMeekin et al. 1997).
+Predictive modelling of bacterial growth and inactivation is an important research topic among food microbiologists [63-65].
 Predictive models allow to estimate the shelf-life of foods, isolate critical points in the production and distribution process and can give insight on how environmental variables affects the behavior of pathogenic or spoilage bacteria.
 Predictive microbiology provides us with an estimate of the potential growth of particular microorganisms under a variety of conditions.
 The models used in predictive microbiology are developed from experimental work, usually conducted in laboratory media.
 These models are then extrapolated to foods.